kibet-gilbert/WGS_Assembly/README.md

 igv
 ```
 select reference genome on the popup Gui: genome>load genome from file>(navigate to WGS/reference and select)lambda_virus.fa.
 select the file to be analysed too: File>Load from File and navigate to > home/WGS/alignments and select> reads12_alignment_sorted.bam.
-By default is uses human genome as the refence.
+NOTE:By default is uses human genome as the refence.
 igv runs some analysis and outputs a gui with plots and graphs demonstrating various aspects of the genome.
+zoom to view and drag the plots to left or right to select a region

 Download the alignment file and open it in your favorite editor.
 See what each of the columns contain and mean.